The Delectable Daylily - Stuffed Daylily Blossoms Recipe

 In extolling their virtues, I feel I should offer this caution.
 Some people are allergic to daylily and react to them with vomiting and diarrhea, especially when eaten raw.
 It is a small percentage of people who experience these unpleasant reactions – perhaps one out of fifty.
 It is prudent to start with a small amount of cooked flowers or shoots and slowly eat larger portions if no gastric upset is observed.
 Following this protocol, any serious allergic reactions should be avoided.

-Stuffed DayLily Blossoms
+Stuffed Daylily Blossoms Recipe

-- Crumble in one block of tofu or goat cheese and take off heat when greens are tender and still green.
+- Crumble in one block of tofu or goat cheese and take off heat when the greens are tender and still green.
 Make sure to cook the greens thoroughly if you have added nettles to remove the potential of their sting.

-Stuff the flowers and garnish with a spiderwort blossom (Tradescantia spp.) or any other edible flower growing near you.
+- Stuff the flowers and garnish with a spiderwort blossom (Tradescantia spp.) or any other edible flower growing near you.

 - Serve warm or chilled and share the free-for-the-picking bounty of this glorious Earth!